You Know White Noise, But What's Pink Noise and Brown Noise?

 Advertisement

-The effects of white, pink and brown noises will most likely remain subjective until experiments can be conducted with larger sample sizes and a more diverse array of participants.
+We were unable to find any research studies on the effects of brown noise on sleep.
+The effects of brown, white and pink noise will most likely remain subjective until experiments can be conducted with larger sample sizes and a more diverse array of participants.

 Advertisement